We may earn a commission for purchases through links on our site. Learn more

 5. Enter the names or phone numbers of the riders you wish to split the fare with.
-Each riders you select will get a fare split notification request to accept the split.
+Each rider you select will get a fare split notification request to accept the split.
 Once they accept, the cost will be equally divided among everyone.

-Note: If a rider chooses not to accept the request or don’t have a valid payment method, you’ll be charged for the whole amount of the fare (theirs inclusive).
+Note: If a rider chooses not to accept the request or doesn’t have a valid payment method, you’ll be charged for the whole amount of the fare (theirs inclusive).
 Also, Uber charges each fare-split rider a $0.25 fee.
 Your receipt will show the total cost for all riders.

-How to accept an invitation to split an Uber ride
+Accept an invitation to split an Uber ride

 If you’re not the one who requested the fare split but instead received an invitation from someone going in the same direction, accepting their request so you can equally split the fare is easy.